d-eisen/portfolio/content/medwater.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
-# The Challenge
+# The Problem

-A non governmental organization called WorldWater asked me to create a **minimum viable product**for a website that was suitable for mobile.
-The organization's goal for this project is to increase financial and community support for users of the site in it's English speaking markets.
-The design I created was the result of an iterative research and design process.
+A non governmental organization named WorldWater asked me to redesign their current website.
+The organization's goal was to leverage increased giving through the site and to attract new users.

+# The Solution
+I developed a redesigned site as a minimal viable product utilizing mobile first design.
+Through user research I learned that people using the site were likey to give financially to organzations with which they had a connenction.
+Users would afford involvement with a new organization if referred by a personal connection.
+Therefore I redesigned the giving interface to integrat with social media platforms with options to challenge others to give through Facebook or Venmo.

 <!-- It was the first project
 where I handled mobile app design, and I was very excited to learn the